AllieTbo/playbook-piv/_devconfig/15_network.md

 ### 5. Publishing the CA Certificates to the NTAuth Store
 <div markdown="1">

+By publishing the CA certificate to the enterprise NTAuth store, the system administrator indicates that the CA is trusted to issue certain certificates.
+This allows the correct certificates to be issued to smartcards and thus enables logon through PIV card authentication.

-This task will configure Active Directory to trust the Certification Authority chain that signed the users' authentication certificates.
+This task will configure Active Directory to trust the CA chain that signed the users' authentication certificates.
 To configure Active Directory with the signing CA Certificate chain:

 1. On the Active Directory Domain Controller, launch an **elevated command prompt** to use the **certutil** utility
 2. To **Publish the Certificate** to the **Enterprise NTAuth store** type